 Duration: 2 weeks

-Dates: All year round.
-Orientation begins in Palampur on the 2nd and 4th Monday of each month
+Dates: 5-18th July 2020.
+Other dates available with start dates on the 2nd and 4th Sunday of each month

 Arrival day: Sunday